6: In mathematics

+A cube has 6 faces.
+A tetrahedron has 6 edges.
+In four dimensions, there are a total of six convex regular polytopes.

 In the classification of finite simple groups, twenty of twenty-six sporadic groups in the happy family are part of three families of groups which divide the order of the friendly giant, the largest sporadic group: five first generation Mathieu groups, seven second generation subquotients of the Leech lattice, and eight third generation subgroups of the friendly giant.
 The remaining six sporadic groups do not divide the order of the friendly giant, which are termed the pariahs (Ly, O'N, Ru, J4, J3, and J1).

-Six similar coins can be arranged around a central coin of the same radius so that each coin makes contact with the central one (and touches both its neighbors without a gap), but seven cannot be so arranged.
-This makes 6 the answer to the two-dimensional kissing number problem.
-The densest sphere packing of the plane is obtained by extending this pattern to the hexagonal lattice in which each circle touches just six others.

-6 is the largest of the four all-Harshad numbers.

-A six-sided polygon is a hexagon, one of the three regular polygons capable of tiling the plane.
-Figurate numbers representing hexagons (including six) are called hexagonal numbers.
-Because 6 is the product of a power of 2 (namely 21) with nothing but distinct Fermat primes (specifically 3), a regular hexagon is a constructible polygon.

-Only six polygons are faces of non-prismatic uniform polyhedra such as the Platonic solids or the Archimedean solids: the triangle, the square, the pentagon, the hexagon, the octagon, and the decagon.